JetBrains/intellij-platform-plugin-template/README.md

 Plugin Signing is a mechanism introduced in the 2021.2 release cycle to increase security in [JetBrains Marketplace](https://plugins.jetbrains.com) and all of our IntelliJ-based IDEs.

-The Marketplace signing is designed to ensure that plugins are not modified over the course of the publishing and delivery pipeline.
+JetBrains Marketplace signing is designed to ensure that plugins are not modified over the course of the publishing and delivery pipeline.

-The current project provides a predefined plugin signing configuration that lets you sign and publish your plugin from the CI and local environments.
+The current project provides a predefined plugin signing configuration that lets you sign and publish your plugin from the Continuous Integration (CI) and local environments.
 All the configuration related to the signing should be provided using [environment variables](#environment-variables).

 To find out how to generate signing certificates, check the [Plugin Signing][docs:plugin-signing] section in the IntelliJ Platform Plugin SDK documentation.

 ### Publishing the plugin

-Releasing a plugin to the Marketplace is a straightforward operation that uses the `publishPlugin` Gradle task provided by the [gradle-intellij-plugin][gh:gradle-intellij-plugin].
+Releasing a plugin to JetBrains Marketplace is a straightforward operation that uses the `publishPlugin` Gradle task provided by the [gradle-intellij-plugin][gh:gradle-intellij-plugin].
 In addition, the [Release](.github/workflows/release.yml) workflow automates this process by running the task when a new release appears in the GitHub Releases section.

 > **TIP**: Set a suffix to the plugin version to publish it in the custom repository channel, i.e. `v1.0.0-beta` will push your plugin to the `beta` [release channel][docs:release-channel].

 The authorization process relies on the `PUBLISH_TOKEN` secret environment variable, which must be specified in the _Secrets_ section of the repository _Settings_.

-You can get that token in the [My Tokens][jb:my-tokens] tab within your Marketplace profile dashboard.
+You can get that token in the [My Tokens][jb:my-tokens] tab within your JetBrains Marketplace profile dashboard.

 > **Important:**
-> Before using the automated deployment process, it is necessary to manually create a new plugin in the Marketplace to specify options like the license, repository URL, etc.
+> Before using the automated deployment process, it is necessary to manually create a new plugin in JetBrains Marketplace to specify options like the license, repository URL, etc.
 > Please follow the [Publishing a Plugin][docs:publishing] instructions.